Imanexx/imanexx.github.io/_comp2521/intro_to_time_complexity.md

 Answer: 9227465
 real    0m3.152s
 ```
 This does **not** mean that recursion is _always_ bad.
 It means that we need some notion of evaluating how much 'computation' a program is doing.
-What we are building up to is a way to analysis how long each line of code takes in our program.
+What we are building up to is a way to analyse how long each line of code takes in our program.

 <div class="mermaid">
 graph TD;